mezo-org/musd/docs/README.md

 `claimCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).

 `refinance()`: allows a borrower to move their debt to a new (presumably lower) interest rate.
 In addition to the original debt, extra debt is issued to pay the refinancing fee.

+### BorrowerOperationsSignatures Functions - `BorrowerOpeationsSignatures.sol`

+Each function requires a signature and deadline (when the signature is valid until).
+For examples of how to craft these signatures and deadlines, check out any of the `WithSignature` tests in `BorrowerOperations.test.ts`.

+`addCollWithSignature(uint256 _assetAmount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: payable function that adds the received collateral to the signer's active Trove.

+`closeTroveWithSignature(address _borrower, bytes memory _signature, uint256 _deadline)`: allows a signer to repay all debt, withdraw all their collateral, and close their Trove.
+Requires the caller have an mUSD balance sufficient to repay the signer's Trove's debt, excluding gas compensation - i.e. `(debt - MUSD_GAS_COMPENSATION)` mUSD.

+`adjustTroveWithSignature(uint256 _collWithdrawal, uint256 _debtChange, bool _isDebtIncrease, uint256 _assetAmount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: enables a caller to simultaneously change a signer's collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 150%.

+`withdrawCollWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: withdraws `_amount` of collateral from the signer's Trove.
+Executes only if the signer has an active Trove, the withdrawal would not pull the signer's Trove below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 150%.

+`openTroveWithSignature(uint256 _debtAmount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: payable function that creates a Trove for the signer with the requested debt, and the collateral received from the caller.
+Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode, 150% in Recovery Mode).
+In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.

+`withdrawMUSDWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: issues `_amount` of mUSD from the signer’s Trove to the signer.
+Executes only if the Trove's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 150%.

+`repayMUSDWithSignature(uint256 _amount, address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: repay `_amount` of mUSD to the signer’s Trove from the caller, subject to leaving enough debt in the Trove for gas compensation.

+`refinanceWithSignature(address _borrower, bytes memory _signature, uint256 _deadline)`: allows a caller to move the signer's debt to a new (presumably lower) interest rate.
+In addition to the original debt, extra debt is issued to pay the refinancing fee.

+`claimCollateralWithSignature(address _borrower, bytes memory _signature, uint256 _deadline)`: when a signer’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the caller to forward the signer's collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).

 ### TroveManager Functions - `TroveManager.sol`